time2backup/time2backup/docs/command.md

 - 3: Config error
 - 4: Backup device not reachable
 - 5: A backup is currently running
+- 6: A backup lock exists, but no time2backup instance is running

 ---------------------------------------------------------------
 <a name="stop"></a>